CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   enable        Turn the feature 'on' or 'off'.
-The default is 'off'. mode          Roce Mode cable-length  Cable Length(in meters) for Roce Lossless Config  -h, --help    Show help.## nv set qos roce cable-length 1-100000
+The default is 'off'. mode          Roce Mode cable-length  Cable Length(in meters) for Roce Lossless Config

+## nv set qos roce cable-length 1-100000

 ### Usage